 For instance, the Board might place close attention to this passage from the executive summary: “With less content purchased for the [K-12] classroom, teachers are increasingly required to fill the void by copying and repurposing published content (p.4).”

 No citation is given; there is no effort to indicate how much content is involved or how often these actions occur.
-In the early pages of a 95-page report, it sets a tone of rampant piracy.
-The term “fair dealing” is entirely absent.
+In the early pages of a 95-page report, it sets a tone of rampant piracy; the statutory explanation of fair dealing is entirely absent.
 Granted, it is the interpretation of fair dealing that is being taken to task, but to refrain from even a cursory acknowledgement that Section 29 of the Copyright Act may very well shelter these actions (depending on the facts of each situation) is, at best, an error on the part of PwC.
 At worst, it is intentionally misleading.

 Regarding the thrust of that passage, readers may recall that when a decline of purchasing of educational content in the K-12 sector was brought to the attention of the Supreme Court in 2012, our justices acknowledged: